AVSLab/basilisk/src/simulation/cppModuleTemplate/cppModuleTemplate.rst

 -----------------

 This is a very basic dummy C++ Basilisk module that can be used as a template to create other C++ modules.
-It mimics the functionality of :ref:`fswModuleTemplate`.
+It mimics the functionality of :ref:`cModuleTemplate`.
 See that module for a more complete discussion of how to write the RST module documentation file.